How To Make Homemade Setting Spray

 - Add in more glycerin if you feel it necessary.

 Keep in mind that the measurements are based on using a 4 oz. bottle, so adjust if the bottle you are using is a different size.
-Just make sure to test the spray to ensure that you are happy with the results.

 Other Makeup Setting Spray Recipes